huggingface/lerobot/examples/7_get_started_with_real_robot.md

   --num-episodes 2
 ```

-Note: Remember to add `--robot-overrides '~cameras'` if you don't have any cameras and you still use the default `koch.yaml` configuration.
+Remember to add `--robot-overrides '~cameras'` if you don't have any cameras and you still use the default `koch.yaml` configuration.

 You will see a lot of lines appearing like this one:
 ```